 \subsection{Student Perception of the Lab experience}

-We summarise the results related to the students' attitudes towards the introduced modules, primarily utilizing Likert scale questions ranging from 1 to 5.
+To assess student engagement with the lab modules, we developed a questionnaire following general guidelines, such as those outlined by \cite{Lovelace2013}, and further tailored by us.
+This questionnaire was designed to gather feedback on the perceived usefulness of the lab activities and the questions are available at this link on GitHub \cite{GithubRep}.
+We summarize the results related to the students' attitudes towards the introduced modules, primarily utilizing Likert scale questions ranging from 1 to 5.
 In response to the question "2) The activities proposed were fun and interesting", out of 100 students (the students of all classrooms), 61 rated them highly (61\%), 33 were neutral (33\%) and 6 gave lower ratings (6\%).
 This indicates a largely positive reception with some room for improvement.
 Regarding the capability to use iOLab or similar sensor devices for experiments, from 100 students, 43 (43\%) felt confident ('4' or '5' rating), 29 (29\%) were neutral, and 19 (19\%) expressed lower confidence ('1' or '2').
 For the 12th grade classes, which had more hours available and engaged in group activities using whiteboards, 35 students rated the experience positively ('4' or '5'), 8 were neutral, and only 1 student gave a low rating ('1').
 This positive attitude is essential, as students' epistemic beliefs about a subject are known to significantly influence how they learn \cite{Lising}.

-From the analysis of open-ended questions regarding the most appreciated aspects, it is evident that students particularly valued the use of whiteboards (12th grade classrooms) and group work for both exercises and experiments.
+From open-ended question analysis regarding the most appreciated aspects, it is evident that students particularly valued the use of whiteboards (12th grade classrooms) and group work for both exercises and experiments.
 Many students highlighted the importance of applying theoretical knowledge in practice.
 Additionally, learning technical aspects, such as the use of iOLab and spreadsheet software, was also emphasized.
 Students found the process of experimenting, then comparing collected data with hypotheses, to be particularly useful.

-In terms of problematic aspects, a significant proportion of students reported that they had not encountered any, indicating a positive reception of the module.
-Then most common feedback points were a desire for more time to conduct experiments and a preference for direct and theoretical explanations before activities.
-This preference for upfront explanations is in line with the traditional learning approach to which students are accustomed.
+In terms of problematic aspects, many students reported no issues, indicating a positive reception of the module.
+The most common feedback was a desire for more time to conduct experiments and a preference for theoretical explanations before activities, aligning with students’ familiarity with traditional learning approaches.